-$$r_t^R = L_t^R + \alpha^R S_t. \tag{2}$$
+$$r_t^R = L_t^R + \alpha^R S_t.
+(2)$$

-Note that the differential scaling of the real rates to the common slope factor is captured by the parameter $\alpha^{R}$ .

-The risk-neutral Q-dynamics of the state variables used for pricing are given by where $\Sigma$ is assumed to be a diagonal matrix as per Christensen et al. (2011).
+Note that the differential scaling of the real rates to the common slope factor is captured by the parameter α^R .13 where Σ is assumed to be a diagonal matrix as per Christensen et al. (2011).

-Based on the Q-dynamics above, nominal zero-coupon bond yields preserve a Nelson and Siegel (1987) factor loading structure where $A^N(\tau)$ is a convexity term that adjusts the functional form in Nelson and Siegel (1987) to ensure absence of arbitrage (see Christensen et al., 2011).
+The risk-neutral Q-dynamics of the state variables used for pricing are given by where $A^N(\tau)$ is a convexity term that adjusts the functional form in Nelson and Siegel (1987) to ensure absence of arbitrage (see Christensen et al., 2011).
 The assumed Nelson and Siegel (1987) factor structure for the nominal yields is supported by a principal component analysis of our nominal yield data; see online Appendix B.